-On the menu: Techniques to share your gastronomic skills with others – and be paid to do so.
+Now on the menu: techniques to share your gastronomic skills with others — and be paid to do so.

-These sites are part of the new food-sharing economy, “offering everything from five-course dinners to take-out menus,” according to Entrepreneur.
+These sites are part of the emerging food-sharing economy and offer everything from simple bread and soup with locals to exquisite five-course dinners, according to Entrepreneur.

 Eatwith.com is where home cook Avi Levy started his journey, and where he gets the paying customers who share his meals.
 As he explains: